The Riley Factor

 The 10 Best Things the Government Has Done for You

-2.)
+1.)
+Protecting our freedoms.
+Our political and economic rights are the foundation of our democracy and capitalist economy.2.)
 Giving away the land.
 The United States developed as one of the most egalitarian nations in history, mostly because the government gave away millions of acres of land and sold more at rock-bottom prices to regular people who worked that land and made it productive

 3.)
 Educating everybody.
 Our economy and democracy would be impossible without an educated, skilled populace.
 From the beginning of our nation, offering free and universal public education has been one of the most important functions of government.